solo-io/dev-portal-starter/README.md

 1. Install [Node v16.14.2](https://nodejs.org/en/blog/release/v16.14.2) and [yarn](https://yarnpkg.com/).

-2. Run the following, which uses [tmplr](https://github.com/loreanvictor/tmplr) to download and initialize the latest commit of this repository's main branch.
+2. Run the following to download and initialize the latest commit of this repository's main branch.

+   - This command uses [tmplr](https://github.com/loreanvictor/tmplr) for personalization of your developer portal.
+Currently, this just includes adding your company name, which shows up on the home page and on the website title, but could include other customization options in the future.
+The tmplr setup can be re-run at any time by running `npx tmplr` from the project's root directory.

    ```shell
    mkdir portal-test && cd portal-test && npx tmplr solo-io/dev-portal-starter#main